 This study aimed to determine whether prenatal temperature and GC levels impact behavioural flexibility in two closely related species, the delicate skink, L. delicata and the common garden skink, L. guichenoti.
 We expected the early environment to influence behavioural flexibility in both species.
 We also predicted that L. delicata would be more flexible than L. guichenoti and less affected by prenatal conditions.
 Nevertheless, we did not find significant differences between treatments or species when we compared their performance in a reversal task.
 Our results show that, on average, all the lizards from the four treatments and the two species learnt the reversal task, indicated by estimated slopes that are significantly different from zero, and that they learn, on average, at the same rate.
 Furthermore, these results were consistent when only those individuals who performed better in the previous associative task were included (see Supplementary Material).

 Behavioural flexibility appears to be robust to early exposure to maternal GCs in both L. delicata and L. guichenoti.
 We predicted that prenatal CORT treatment would decrease reversal learning abilities.
 As such, our results contrast with previous studies that show high GC levels impaired performance in different types of learning tests (Farrell et al., 2016; Lemaire et al., 2000; Zhu et al., 2004).
 Our results are, however, consistent with other experiments where GC levels did not impact learning abilities (Bebus et al., 2016; Szuran et al., 1994).
 One possible reason why GC levels did not affect learning in our study may be because GCs can have hormetic effects on brain structure and learning.
 For example, in Sprague–Dawley rats, exposure to high doses of CORT, but not low doses, reduced the density of immature neurones and cell proliferation in the dentate gyrus (Brummelte & Galea, 2010).
 Such dose-dependent effects may exist, and our concentrations failed to elicit changes in the brain that would result in impaired behavioural flexibility.
 We find this possibility unlikely since, in a previous experiment, we observed that a similar dose affected a multitude of other traits, including growth and baseline CORT levels in L. delicata (Crino et al., 2024).
 Nonetheless, we cannot dismiss this possibility because dose effects can differ between tissues (Lemaire et al., 2000).
 Conversely, the effects of GCs early in development may vary depending on the cognitive task, as evidenced by studies showing variations in the impact of prenatal GC levels on different brain regions (Lemaire et al., 2000).
 Prenatal GCs can have programmatic effects on hypothalamic–pituitary–adrenal (HPA) axis sensitivity, potentially impacting the lizards’ sensitivity to stressors (Crino et al., 2014).
 This altered stress response may influence learning dynamics through the hormetic effects of CORT (Du et al., 2009), particularly in stressful contexts, of which our experiment was not one (Taborsky et al., 2021).
-These hypotheses are not mutually exclusive and could be tested in future experiments using multiple doses of prenatal CORT treatment, assessing learning using multiple cognitive tasks, and testing the effect of stressors during the learning processhypotheses are not mutually exclusive and could be tested in future experiments using multiple doses of prenatal CORT treatment, assessing learning using multiple cognitive tasks, and testing the effect of stressors during the learning process.
+These hypotheses are not mutually exclusive and could be tested in future experiments using multiple doses of prenatal CORT treatment, assessing learning using multiple cognitive tasks, and testing the effect of stressors during the learning process.